Redwood National and State Parks: Further recognition

 The United Nations designated the Redwood National and State Parks a World Heritage Site in 1980.
 The evaluation committee noted cooperative management and ongoing research in the parks by Cal Poly Humboldt University and other partners.
 The parks are within the California Coast Ranges and their resources are considered irreplaceable.
 In 1983, the parks were designated an International Biosphere Reserve.
 In 2017, the US withdrew them along with more than a dozen other reserves from the World Network of Biosphere Reserves.

-In 2023, following the lead of First Nations in Canada and Aboriginal people in Australia, three federally recognized indigenous tribes—the Resighini Rancheria of the Yurok People, Tolowa Dee-ni' Nation, and Cher-Ae Heights Indian Community of the Trinidad Rancheria—announced that as sovereign governments they have protected the Yurok-Tolowa-Dee-ni' Indigenous Marine Stewardship Area.
-The effort protected 700 sqmi of territorial ocean waters and coastline reaching from Oregon to just south of Trinidad, California, and contributed to the California 30x30 plan to conserve 30 percent of the state's land and coastal water by 2030.
+In 2023, following the lead of First Nations in Canada and Aboriginal people in Australia, three federally recognized indigenous tribes—the Resighini Rancheria of the Yurok People, Tolowa Dee-niʼ Nation, and Cher-Ae Heights Indian Community of the Trinidad Rancheria—announced that as sovereign governments they have protected the Yurok-Tolowa-Dee-niʼ Indigenous Marine Stewardship Area.
+The effort protected territorial ocean waters and coastline reaching from Oregon to just south of Trinidad, California, and contributed to the California 30x30 plan to conserve 30% of the state's land and coastal water by 2030.
 The tribes invited cooperation with US agencies and other indigenous nations.